Air source heat pump installation guide

 Also, make sure you have a clear understanding of the controls.
 This will help ensure you operate the system as efficiently as possible.

 Unlike with certain other heating systems, there is no legal requirement for installers to have particular certification in order to fit one of these systems.
-However, in order to be eligible for the Renewable Heat Incentive, you will need to use an installer who is certified under the Microgeneration Certification Scheme.
+However, in order to be eligible for the government grant scheme like the Boiler Upgrade Scheme, you will need to use an installer who is certified under the Microgeneration Certification Scheme.
 You should also look for installers who are members of one of the following consumer codes: the Home Insulation & Energy Systems Contractors Scheme or the Renewable Energy Consumer Code.

 Always make sure installers provide detailed quotes in writing, and it’s advisable to get a few different quotes before you commit to using one company.
 You may also benefit from checking customer reviews of previous installations for added peace of mind.